BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 Again, put yourself in the shoes of your customer.

-You’re an appliance repair company, and your customer is a homeowner who’s dishwasher has broken.
+Say you’re an appliance-repair company, and your customer is a homeowner whose dishwasher has broken.

-She takes out her iPhone 8, googles “appliance repair near me” and lands on your website.
+She takes out her iPhone, searches “appliance repair near me” and lands on your website.

 If your customer is in this state of mind, how does your website fare?

-You’ll likely have to make some tweaks to it to make sure that it provides a user-friendly mobile experience.
+You’ll likely have to make some tweaks to your website to make sure that it provides a user-friendly mobile experience.

-- Make sure your customer doesn’t have to scroll horizontally.
 This a time-consuming task for your customer that provides them with a terrible experience.
 Not the right start if you want to win their business.
-Your customer should be able to scroll down and see all of your services, the primary benefits, and most importantly — buttons to contact you for help.
+Your customer should be able to scroll down and see all of your services, the primary benefits—and most importantly—buttons to contact you for help.
 Customers prefer scrolling on their phones and tablets.

-- Make sure your website loads quickly.
 Your customers expect it.
 Assume every one of them is impatient.
-Give them a loading time of 3 seconds or less.
+Give them a loading time of three seconds or less.
 Use a tool like Google Pagespeed Insights or GTmetrix to find out how long it takes your website to load.
 You’ll also learn how to optimize them for increased speeds.

-- Make sure you aren’t using any desktop-only features on your site.
-Mobile user’s can't hover.
+Mobile users can't hover.
 Tabs and accordions (text boxes that open up when clicked) provide a clumsy experience.
 Opt for the mobile-first approach.
 Build for your mobile users first, and then scale up to tablet and desktop.

-- Make sure your CTAs are seamless.
 Ensure they can call you with a tap of their finger no matter where they are on your site.
 Your lead form should be 3-4 fields at most.
-Nobody wants to fill out a 12 field form on their phone.
+Nobody wants to fill out a 12-field form on their phone.
 Your contact information and address should be quick to find on mobile devices.

 Once you’ve implemented the above tips, use your website on the other major browsers.
 You don’t want an important feature failing due to a browser-related technical issue.
 This can tank your conversion rate without you even knowing it until you’ve missed out on business.